mikhailshilkov/mikhailio-docpad/src/documents/about/index.html.md

 Hi!

-I'm Mike Shilkov, a software developer.
-I live in Eindhoven area, the Netherlands; and I originally come from St. Petersburg, Russia.
+I'm Mikhail Shilkov, a software developer.
+I live in Eindhoven area, Netherlands; and I originally come from St. Petersburg, Russia.

 Here is my summary: